konstmal/separator/README.md

 # separator
-A packet to separate array to two parts by rule
+The class to separate an array to two parts by rule

+**To run tests:** vendor/bin/phpunit